chasesmith95/meshcache/docs/Introduction.md

 - Blockchain agnostic

 ## Queries
 Queries in Proxima, are given responses that are broken into entities.
 These entities represent the individual data records that are being requested in the query itself.
-Since they are designed to be verifiable, they have extra components.
+Since they are designed to be verifiable, they have components for proofs audits.

 ![](query.png)